 Introduction

-“Northeast Tennessee can have a little bit of winter.
+“Northeast Tennessee can have a bit of winter.
 Sometimes, it falls on a weekend.”
-I have said that, during a cool snap, ever since Mrs. Appalachian Irishman and I returned from Russia (10/1/1994 - 9/30/1999).
+I have said that during a cool snap ever since Mrs. Appalachian Irishman and I returned from Russia (10/1/1994-9/30/1999).

 Our “Brave” Excursions into the “Frigid” Weather

-How does this involve TVA rolling blackouts?
+How does all this involve TVA's rolling blackouts?
 I'll explain and comment.
-I will conclude by transitioning to the 12/23/2022 family gathering and to final thoughts on Christmas Eve.
+The conclusion transitions to yesterday's family gathering and to final thoughts about Christmas Eve.

 Rolling Blackouts, 12/23-24/2022

-Yesterday morning, while cleaning up, I heard the WQUT-FM (Tri-Cities classic rock) disc jockey mention that the rolling blackouts had taken the station off air for 15 minutes.
-Later, at 12:01 PM, we had a rolling blackout that lasted 15 minutes.
+Yesterday morning, while cleaning up, I heard the WQUT-FM (Tri-Cities classic rock) disc jockey mention that the rolling blackouts took the station off the air for 15 minutes.
+Later, at 12:01 PM, we experienced a rolling blackout that lasted 15 minutes.
 No notice was given.
 We had to take our “collectively equal share” of the “collective suffering.”
-Thankfully, we had no more blackouts.
+Thankfully, we faced no more blackouts yesterday.

-Today, we have had two rolling blackouts so far – 8:10-30 AM (five minutes longer than the dictated 15 minutes) and 11:00-15 AM.
-My youngest brother called, after our second blackout, to say that they had endured three already today.
-We had no notice, before the blackouts.
+Today, we have had two rolling blackouts so far at 8:10-30 AM (five minutes longer than the dictated 15 minutes) and at 11:00-15 AM.
+My youngest brother called after the second blackout to say that they had already endured three today.
+We had no notifications before the blackouts.
 My computer has had three KUB reboots so far (one yesterday and two today).

-Yesterday and today, around the blackouts, I did some internet searching.
-I'll cite a couple of sources.
+Yesterday and today, around the blackouts, I did some online research.
+The following are two sources:

 Saturday